Analyzing Ever-Glory International Group (EVK) & Its Competitors

 |2.51

-As a group, “Apparel, finished products from fabrics & similar materials” companies have a potential upside of 19.53%.
-Given Ever-Glory International Group’s competitors higher probable upside, analysts clearly believe Ever-Glory International Group has less favorable growth aspects than its competitors.
+As a group, “Apparel, finished products from fabrics & similar materials” companies have a potential upside of 21.03%.
+Given Ever-Glory International Group’s competitors higher probable upside, analysts plainly believe Ever-Glory International Group has less favorable growth aspects than its competitors.

 1.2% of Ever-Glory International Group shares are held by institutional investors.
 Comparatively, 35.3% of shares of all “Apparel, finished products from fabrics & similar materials” companies are held by institutional investors.
 38.0% of Ever-Glory International Group shares are held by company insiders.
 Comparatively, 23.9% of shares of all “Apparel, finished products from fabrics & similar materials” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

 Summary